Feeding Children – Success is in the Details Self-Study

 For professionals wanting to develop mastery with comprehensive feeding and nutrition assessment and secondary and mild tertiary treatment, consider taking our Feeding with Love and Good Sense Master Course.

-Student and Equity discounts available.
-Please email [email protected] for coupon.
+Group, student and equity discounts available.
+Please email [email protected] for more information.

 Additional information